namikazi25/Zanger_AI/README.md

 ## Backend

-The backend is a FastAPI application exposing a `/chat` endpoint for session-based AI conversations.
+The backend is a FastAPI application exposing a `/chat` endpoint for session-based AI conversations, now featuring secure, encrypted session and state management using Supabase as the backing store.

 ### Features

 - LangChain-driven agent for chat
-- Session management per conversation
+- Supabase-backed session and state management
+- End-to-end encryption of session data using Fernet (cryptography)
 - FastAPI + Uvicorn for high-performance serving
+- Secure environment variable management with python-dotenv

 ### Dependencies